The core features of ASD include

 - delayed acquisition of functional and conventional use of objects,

-- limitations in understanding and applying social norms of conversation (e.g., balancing turns, vocal volume, proximity, and conversational timing);
+- limitations in understanding and applying social norms of conversation (e.g., balanced turn-taking, vocal volume, proximity, prosody, and conversational timing;

-- provision of inappropriate and unnecessary information in conversational contexts;
+- provision of inappropriate and unnecessary information in conversation;

 - problems taking turns during conversation;